Radium, and Other Radioactive Substances

 Radium, and Other Radio-active Substances; Polonium, Actinium, and Thorium is a book published in 1903 by William Joseph Hammer, when he was about 50 years old.
 The book is the text of a lecture delivered at a meeting of the American Institute of Electrical Engineers.
 The title of the lecture was "Radium and other radioactive substances with a consideration of phosphorescent and fluorescent substances.
 The properties and applications of selenium and the treatment of disease by the ultra violet light".
 The lecture was augmented by 38 lantern slides, which are reproduced in the book.

 Subjects

 Radioactivity

-In addition to the matters implied by the title of the lecture, (radium, polonium, actinium, thorium) Hammer discusses such things as:
+In addition to the matters implied by the title of the lecture (radium, polonium, actinium and thorium), Hammer discusses: